Cerne Abbas Giant: In popular culture

 In modern times the giant has been used for several publicity stunts and as an advertisement.
 For example, Ann Bryn-Evans of the Pagan Federation recalls that the Giant has been used to promote "condoms, jeans and bicycles".

 In 1998, pranksters made a pair of jeans out of plastic mesh with a 21 m inside leg, and fitted them to the giant to publicise American jeans manufacturer Big Smith.
 In August 2002, the BLAC advertising agency, on behalf of the Family Planning Association, rolled a large latex sheet down the Giant's phallus to promote condom use.

 As a publicity stunt for the opening of The Simpsons Movie on 16 July 2007, a figure of Homer Simpson clad in y-front underpants and brandishing a doughnut was outlined in water-based biodegradable paint to the left of the Cerne Abbas Giant.
 This act displeased local neopagans, who pledged to perform rain magic to wash the figure away.

 An August 2007 report, in the Dorset Echo said a man claiming to be the "Purple Phantom" had painted the Giant's penis purple.
 It was reported that the man was from Fathers 4 Justice, but the group denied any involvement and said they did not know who did it.

 In 2012, pupils and members of the local community recreated the Olympic torch on the Giant, to mark the passing of the official torch in the run-up to the 2012 London Olympics.

 In November 2013, the National Trust supported Movember, which raises awareness of prostate and testicular cancer.
 It authorised the temporary placement of a huge grass moustache on the giant.
 The moustache was 12 m wide and 3 m deep according to the designer but both the National Trust and the BBC reported it as being 11 by 2.7 m.

 In October 2020, to promote the release of Borat Subsequent Moviefilm people added a 'mankini' and banners stating "Wear Mask." and "Save Live." on the site.

-The Cerne Abbas Giant has appeared in several films and TV programmes, including the title sequence of the 1986 British historical drama film Comrades, a 1996 episode of the Erotic Tales series "The Insatiable Mrs Kirsch", directed by Ken Russell (featuring a replica of the Giant), in 1997, the series 6 finale "Sofa" of the comedy series Men Behaving Badly, and the 2000 film Maybe Baby directed by Ben Elton. and even appeared in one of BBC One 'Balloon' idents between 1997-2002.
+The Cerne Abbas Giant has appeared in several films and TV programmes, including the title sequence of the 1986 British historical drama film Comrades, a 1996 episode of the Erotic Tales series "The Insatiable Mrs Kirsch", directed by Ken Russell (featuring a replica of the Giant), in 1997, the series 6 finale "Sofa" of the comedy series Men Behaving Badly, and the 2000 film Maybe Baby directed by Ben Elton. and even appeared in one of BBC One 'Balloon' idents between 1997 and 2002.

 The giant has also been depicted in multiple video games, including Pokémon Sword and Shield.

+In June 2023 the Oxford Cheese Company was criticised for using an image of the giant on one of its products without the distinctive phallus.